ifosch/eos-setup/README.md

 ## Requirements:

-  - Fresh Debian Stretch or EOS Freya setup
+  - Fresh Debian Stretch or newer, or EOS Freya setup
-  - When using Debian, `sudo` needs to be installed and setup.
+  - When using Debian Buster, or previous, `sudo` needs to be installed and setup.
     Use these commands, and log out and in back:

         su -